-You can even become a sole trader (another term for self-employed) whilst working as an employee for someone else, so you can test the water and see if you’re suited to working for yourself.
+You can even become a sole trader (another term for self-employed) whilst working for someone else, so you can test the water and see whether working for yourself suits you.

-Here are 5 things you need to do when you decide to go self employed:
+To help you understand some of the most important issues, you’ll need to tackle, here are 5 things you need to do when you decide to go self employed.

-Once you become a sole trader (or work as a partnership if there’s more than one of you), you will be responsible for paying your own income tax and National Insurance (NICs).
+Once you set up as a sole trader (or work as a partner in a partnership if there’s more than one of you), you will be responsible for paying your own income tax and National Insurance (NICs).

 If you are unsure whether or not you need to register with HMRC, here is some help to establish whether you are employed or self employed.

-Once you start operating as self employed, you will need to pay National Insurance contributions (NICs).
+Once you start operating as self employed, you will also need to pay your own National Insurance contributions (NICs).

 In many cases, you might decide to register for VAT even if you don’t need to.
 You may gain more credibility by having a VAT number, and you’ll be able to claim the VAT back on eligible purchases you make.